 Carnegie African Diaspora Fellowship Program

-Applications from African institutions and Diaspora scholars are now being accepted in the Fall 2019 competition until December 9, 2019.
-The Spring 2020 competition will run April 1-June 30, 2020.
+Applications from African institutions and Diaspora scholars are now being accepted in the Spring 2020 competition until June 30, 2020.

 Applying to the CADFP

 The Carnegie African Diaspora Fellowship Program (CADFP) is a fellowship program for African institutions in Ghana, Kenya, Nigeria, South Africa, Tanzania and Uganda to host an African-born scholar to work in projects in research collaboration, graduate student teaching/mentoring and curriculum co-development.
 The application process has two parts.Learn more

 Accredited African universities in six host countries (Ghana, Kenya, Nigeria, South Africa, Tanzania and Uganda) can submit a project request to host an African-born scholar currently living in the United States or Canada to work on projects in research collaboration, graduate student teaching/mentoring and curriculum co-development.
 The host institution can collaborate with a specific scholar on the project request or submit without naming a scholar.
 If the host submits without naming a scholar, IIE will search their Roster of qualified candidates to be matched to the request.

 African-born academics currently living in the United States or Canada and working at institutions of higher education can submit a Scholar Application to the Scholar Roster.
 The scholar can work with a specific host institution on a Project Request or remain on the roster until a project that fits their expertise is submitted by an African host institution.